RedemptionUnderneath/redemption-underneath/README.md

  ## Your Consent

  By using the Game, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us.
-"Processing,” means using cookies on a computer/hand held device or using or touching information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information, all of which activities will take place in the United States.
-If you reside outside the United States your information will be transferred, processed and stored there under United States privacy standards.
+"Processing,” means using cookies on a computer/hand held device or using or touching information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information.

  ## Contact us